Kasbergger/Console-games/README.md

 # Console-games
-A repository for small games played in a commandconsole
+A repository for small games, made by me, played in a commandconsole.